Summer Love (Justin Timberlake song)

-"Summer Love" is a song by American recording artist Justin Timberlake from his second studio album FutureSex/LoveSounds (2006).
-The song was released as the fourth single from the album in April 2007.
-It was co-written and co-produced by Timberlake, along with Timothy "Timbaland" Mosley and Nate "Danja" Hills.
-The song was produced following Timberlake's two-year hiatus from the music industry; when he felt "burnt out" after the release of his debut solo album Justified in 2002.
+"Summer Love" is a song by American singer Justin Timberlake from his second studio album, FutureSex/LoveSounds (2006).
+It was written and produced by Timberlake, Timothy "Timbaland" Mosley and Nate "Danja" Hills.
+It was produced following Timberlake's two-year hiatus from the music industry, when he felt "burnt out" after the release of his debut solo album Justified in 2002.
 "Summer Love" is a dance-pop song about "wanting to fall in love with the lusty seasonal lover".
-Its instrumentation consists of keyboards, drums, guitars, pianos and handclaps.
+Its instrumentation consists of keyboards, drums, guitars, pianos, and handclaps.

-"Summer Love" received generally positive reviews from music critics; with some comparing it to his work with his former group 'N Sync.
-"Summer Love" reached number six on the Billboard Hot 100 and number one on the Billboard Pop Songs chart.
+Jive Records and Zomba released "Summer Love" on April 10, 2007, as the fourth single from FutureSex/LoveSounds.
+It received generally positive reviews from music critics, with some comparing it to his work with his former group NSYNC.
+It reached number six on the Billboard Hot 100 and number one on the Billboard Pop Songs chart.
 It was certified platinum by the Recording Industry Association of America (RIAA) for selling over one million units.
-The song also peaked at the top 10 in Belgium and Canada.
-"Summer Love" was included in the set list of Timberlake's second world tour FutureSex/LoveShow in 2007, as well as Legends of the Summer Stadium Tour with rapper Jay-Z (2013), The 20/20 Experience World Tour (2013/15), The Man of the Woods Tour (2018/19) and The Forget Tomorrow World Tour (2024/25).
+It also peaked at the top 10 in Belgium and Canada.

-Production and release
+Background and production

+In November 2002, Timberlake released his debut solo album, Justified, which was a commercial success and received generally positive reviews from music critics.
+The album spawned four singles, including the US top-five singles "Rock Your Body" and "Cry Me a River".
+After its release, he thought he "lost his voice" in the sense that he did not like what he was doing.
+He felt "burnt-out" after Justified; this partly changed the direction of his career, and he took a break from the music industry and instead appeared in films.
+The first role he took during this time was as a journalist in the thriller Edison Force, filmed in 2004 and released on July 18, 2006.
+He also appeared in the 2006 films Alpha Dog, Black Snake Moan, Southland Tales, and voiced Prince Artie Pendragon in the animated film Shrek the Third, released on May 18, 2007.

-When composing songs for his second studio album FutureSex/LoveSounds, Timberlake went to former Justified collaborator Timbaland's studio in Virginia Beach, Virginia, to begin sessions for his second album.
-However, not one of them had an idea of what the album would be–no plan for it and even a title.
-"Summer Love/Set the Mood (Prelude)" was written and produced by Tim "Timbaland" Mosley, Nate "Danja" Hills and Timberlake himself.
+When Timberlake felt inspired to compose songs again, he chose not to reunite with his former band NSYNC.
+However, he considered it after his first record.
+Instead, he went to Justified collaborator Timbaland's brand-new Thomas Crown Studios in Virginia Beach, Virginia to begin sessions for his second album.
+However, neither of them had an idea of what the album would be–no plan for it, and even a title.
+FutureSex/LoveSounds was released on September 12, 2006, by Jive Records and Zomba; "Summer Love/Set the Mood (Prelude)" places at number nine on the album's track list.
+It was written and produced by Tim "Timbaland" Mosley, Nate "Danja" Hills, and Timberlake himself.
 The song was recorded by Jimmy Douglas, while its mixing was done by Douglas together with Timbaland.
-The keyboards were provided by Timberlake, Timbaland and Danja; the latter also played the drums in the single.
+The keyboards were provided by Timberlake, Timbaland, and Danja; the latter also played the drums in the single.

-"Summer Love" was released as the sixth and final single from FutureSex/LoveSounds.
-The song was remixed with additional vocals by hip-hop rapper Stat Quo.
-A reviewer of DJ Booth commented that the collaboration will "burn up the dance floors".
-He also explained that "the collaboration is chalked full of infectious production work from none other than Timbo [Timbaland]."